 - Measure time from edge to edge of grid squares, not from center to center.
 It simplifies the math. - What's up with the "self-consistent temporal paradox"?
 It's referring to a bootstrap type of paradox, meaning: if a particle arrives from the future, flipping a mirror to state A, and it had already flipped that same mirror just before time traveling, which event was "first"?
-It DOES NOT mean that a mirror ever has ambiguous state, nor simultaneous opposing states.
-If that particle could only have reached the flip at time -10 by having flipped it to state A when it entered at time 0, that logically implies that it must have reached it AGAIN in between those times to flip it back to state B. This is a vital inference. - Try pretending the mirrors can you have can always steer at every mirror junction, and just look for any path at all that satisfies the "enter at 0, exit at -1" rule. - Notice that all travel from mirror to mirror accumulates in increments of +3ns.
+It \DOES NOT\ mean that a mirror ever has ambiguous state, nor simultaneous opposing states.
+If that particle could only have reached the flip at time -10 by having flipped it to state A when it entered at time 0, that logically implies that it must have reached it AGAIN in between those times to flip it back to state B. This is a vital inference. - Try pretending the mirrors can always steer however you want at every mirror junction, and just look for any path at all that satisfies the "enter at 0, exit at -1" rule. - Notice that all travel from mirror to mirror accumulates in increments of +3ns.
 Even when a wormhole is used, the positive time accumulated from the mirror to the tunnel entrance and from the tunnel exit to the next mirror again add up to +3ns.
 Furthermore, from the entrance to the first mirror, and from the final mirror to the exit, is another +3ns.
-Therefore, total positive travel of the complete path must be a multiple of 3, and modulus arithmetic may be used to deduce how many times each tunnel might be traveled to make "enter at 0, exit at -1" possible.
+Therefore, total positive travel of the complete path must be a multiple of 3, and modulus arithmetic may be used to deduce how many times each tunnel might be traveled to make "enter at 0, exit at -1" possible. - Try making a "snapshot" sequence of the maze.
+What does it look like at time 0? at time 1? at time 2? at time -6?
+Graph paper will help. - Each moment in the correct sequence has a single configuration -- there are no "dual states" of simultaneous alternative possibilities. - Totally stuck?
+All mirrors are in the "/" position at time 0. - Once the complete travel path is known, notice that it visits certain time slices multiple times.
+Pay attention to its flight path for the time slices it visits exactly twice (poem hint, "the patterns flown through, when particles two") - In each time slice, look at the braille letters that are the same for both visits (poem hint, "that are the same")